 Injury Attorneys | Restoring LivesTM

 It is highly unusual for an alert and talking patient to die from a splenic laceration in a Level 1 trauma center and was completely preventable.
-The plaintiff received a favorable opinion from a Medical Review Panel consisting of three doctors who rendered the opinion that the defendants failed to comply with the appropriate standard of care as charged by the plaintiff and this failure was a contributing factor in the patient’s death.
+The plaintiff received a favorable opinion from a medical review panel consisting of three doctors who rendered the opinion that the defendants failed to comply with the appropriate standard of care as charged by the plaintiff and that this failure was a contributing factor in the patient’s death.
 The patient was also awarded damages from the Indiana Patient’s Compensation Fund.